adnanumar99/nodebc/html/README.md

 # Node.js BC

-This project it's to learn HTML, CSS, JS, Node.js and MongoDB
+This project is to learn HTML, CSS, JS, Node.js and MongoDB

 1. [CSS exercises](css)